psu13/mutable-hakyll/posts/why-soccer-is-better-than-your-favorite-sport.md

 and then go about the rest of your day without sports getting in the way.
 Even during the NFL football season, you can easily watch both the Premier League and Red Zone on Sundays.
-Since no Premier League game ever runs longer than two hours (great!) you always know that all the Premier League games will be over by the time "the witching hour" comes around on Red Zone.
+Since no Premier League game ever runs longer than two hours (great!) you always know that all the soccer games will be over by the time "the witching hour" comes around on Red Zone.
 The perfect crime.

 Note that this guaranteed fixed time window is the best thing about actually watching the games.
 Even in other competitions where draws are not allowed, like various tournaments,